rmsk2/6502profiler/README.md

 in that address via `sta`, `stx`, `sty` or instructions that modify data in place as for instance `inc`.
 In the example above the resulting special address is `$2ddd` ($2d=45, $dd=221).
 Entries for such file store addresses start with `file:` and the remaining string specifies the file name.
 If no such special addresses are needed then `IoAddrConfig` should be empty.

+If you want to load binaries into the emulator's RAM before your program is run you can list these binaries in the `PreLoad` property.
+Each entry is a key value pair where the key is the address to which the binary should be loaded and the value is the name of the file which contains the binary to load.
+This can for instance be used to load ROM images.
+It has to be noted though that these images are of limited use because `6502profiler` does not emulate any I/O, timing or interrupt behaviour.

 The `AcmeBinary`entry defines the path to the `acme` program binary. `AcmeSrcDir` has to describe the path to the directory where the assembler source files (which do not implement the tests themselves) are stored. `AcmeTestDir` holds the directory where